-Figure 2-13: Fume Detector
+Figure 2-10: Fume Detector

-In the event the detector goes into the alarm mode, immediately operate the engine compartment blowers and inspect for the source of fumes.
+In the event the detector goes into the alarm mode, immediately operate the equipment room blowers and inspect for the source of fumes.

 For testing procedure and additional information, refer to the fume detector instructions in your Owner Information Binder.